whittlem/pycryptobot/README.md

 4. Telegram admins will never message you first.
 5. Chat in the main channel rather than privately.

-## Ask your questions and get support in the discusions
+## Ask your questions and get support in the discussions

 <https://github.com/whittlem/pycryptobot/discussions>